 Definition of full house

 A full house is a full hand.
-It is also called a full.
-A full house is a pair plus a three of a kind.
-If you have AK in hand on A-K-A, we have a full house or a "boat".
+It's also called a full house.
+A full house is a pair plus three of a kind.
+If you have AK on A-K-A, you have a full house or boat.
 Full hand, full house, full, boat, full boat, are all synonyms for the same hand.
-At casino poker tables, you will hear all expressions at an equal frequency.
-Players who want to show other players that they weren't born yesterday will use "boat" more often than a full hand or full house.
-The expression gives the impression that you are more erudite than other players, that you know the game better.
+At casino poker tables, you'll hear all expressions with equal frequency.
+Players who want to show other players that they weren't born yesterday will use "boat" more often than full hand or full house.
+The expression gives the impression that you're more erudite than the other players, that you know the game better.

-Boat is not the only term that refers to marine vocabulary.
-We talk about the turn, the river, a float (when we call a bet with the intention of bluffing on a preflop to come), etc. There are also analogies in relation to the Wild West (a barrel is referred to as a shot when betting, kings preflop are called cowboys, etc).
-On the other hand, on a poker table, it's always best not to spread our knowledge too much to other players so as not to arouse their mistrust of our skills!
+Boat isn't the only term referring to marine vocabulary.
+We speak of the turn, the river, a float (when we call a bet with the intention of bluffing on a future street), etc. There are also Wild West analogies (a barrel is called a shot when you bet, pre-flop kings are called cowboys, etc.).
+On the other hand, at the poker table, it's always best not to flaunt our knowledge too much to the other players, so as not to arouse their suspicion of our skills!